rya-sge/access-denied/_posts/2026-09-14-fri-flashcards.md

 ### Folding

-**In plain words:** blend each entry with its mirror entry to get a list half as long from a formula half as big.
+**In plain words:** Folding blends each entry of a list with its mirror entry, producing a list half as long that comes from a formula half as big.

 **Precisely:** Combining the values of a word at $$x$$ and $$-x$$ into one value at $$x^2$$, weighted by the [random challenge](#random-challenge), so the degree bound and the domain both halve.
 A far word folds to a far word with high probability.